How many seats does a full size school bus have?

-Conventional school buses with a hood in the front and the front door behind the front wheels, also known as type C models, typically have a capacity of about 80 passengers.
-These capacities are calculated with three students per seat.
-The stereotypical school bus seat is 39 inches wide and is considered to have a seating capacity for three students.
-Federal regulation does not specify the number of people who can sit in a school bus seat.
+When it comes to school buses, the number of seats they can accommodate is an important factor.
+Conventional school buses, also known as type C models, typically have a capacity of around 80 passengers.
+This capacity is calculated with three students per seat, as the stereotypical school bus seat is 39 inches wide and is considered to have a seating capacity for three students.
+Federal regulations do not specify the exact number of people who can sit in a school bus seat, as it is up to the school bus manufacturer to determine the maximum seating capacity of the vehicle.

 Leave Reply